althonos/pyrodigal/docs/guide/install.rst

 .. note::

-    Wheels are provided for Linux, OSX and Windows x86-64, as well as Linx Aarch64, but other machines will have to build the wheel from the source distribution.
+    Wheels are provided for Linux, MacOS and Windows x86-64, as well as Linux and MacOS Aarch64, but other machines will have to build the wheel from the source distribution.
 Building ``pyrodigal`` involves compiling Prodigal, which requires a C compiler to be available.

 PyPi